NVIDIA/TensorRT-Model-Optimizer/examples/windows/accuracy_benchmark/kl_divergence_metrics/README.md

 - Minimizes package switching by reusing environments when possible
 - Handles CUDA, DirectML, and CPU providers seamlessly

+Warning: This mutates your Python environment (pip uninstall/install).
+Run inside an isolated virtualenv/conda env to avoid impacting other projects.

 ## Notes

 - The comparison uses the Wikitext-2 dataset for evaluation